antoniomika/sish/README.md

       --rewrite-host-header                                     Force rewrite the host header if the user provides host-header=host.com (default true)
       --service-console                                         Enable the service console for each service and send the info to connected clients
   -m, --service-console-token string                            The token to use for service console access.
 Auto generated if empty for each connected tunnel
+      --sni-load-balancer                                       Enable the SNI load balancer (multiple clients can bind the same SNI domain/port)
-  -a, --ssh-address string                                      The address to listen for SSH connections (default "localhost:2222")
+      --sni-proxy                                               Enable the use of SNI proxying -a, --ssh-address string                                      The address to listen for SSH connections (default "localhost:2222")
       --strip-http-path                                         Strip the http path from the forward (default true) --tcp-address string                                      The address to listen for TCP connections